Yohimbinos 2.5mg (Yohimbine Hydrochloride) Yohimbine hydrochloride

 Description

-Yohimbine hydrochloride is an indolealkylamine alkaloid known primarily for its lipolytic properties and for supporting male sexual function.
-In addition to its use as a fat burner, yohimbine hydrochloride has also been used in the treatment of erectile dysfunction and has mild mydriatic properties.
+Yohimbine hydrochloride is an indolealkylamine alkaloid known primarily for its lipolytic properties and its ability to support male sexual function.
+In addition to its use as a fat burner, yohimbine hydrochloride has also been used to treat erectile dysfunction and has mild mydriatic properties.

 Yohimbine hydrochloride belongs to the class of α2-adrenergic receptor antagonists and acts primarily by blocking presynaptic alpha-2 receptors.
 This action modulates the activity of the peripheral autonomic nervous system, promoting an increase in parasympathetic (cholinergic) activity and a reduction in sympathetic (adrenergic) activity.

-In the context of male sexual function, erection is closely related to cholinergic activity and the blockade of alpha-2 adrenergic receptors.
-Consequently, yohimbine hydrochloride promotes increased blood flow to the penis and reduced venous outflow, improving erectile response.
+In the context of male sexual function, erection is closely related to cholinergic activity and alpha-2 adrenergic receptor blockade.
+Consequently, yohimbine hydrochloride promotes increased blood flow to the penis and reduced venous outflow, thereby improving erectile response.

-At high doses, yohimbine hydrochloride can affect mood and increase anxiety; these effects are dose-dependent and not entirely related to the standard usage profile.
+At high doses, yohimbine hydrochloride can affect mood and increase anxiety; these effects are dose-dependent and do not correspond entirely to the standard usage profile.

 Mechanism of action

-Yohimbine hydrochloride exerts its main action as a presynaptic blocker of alpha-2-adrenergic receptors.
-Blocking these receptors interrupts the inhibition of norepinephrine release, resulting in increased secondary sympathetic stimulation.
+Yohimbine hydrochloride exerts its primary action as a presynaptic blocker of alpha-2-adrenergic receptors .
+Blockade of these receptors interrupts the inhibition of norepinephrine release, resulting in increased secondary sympathetic stimulation.

-At the central level, yohimbine hydrochloride stimulates the noradrenergic nuclei of the brain, increasing the frequency of neuronal discharge.
-In addition to norepinephrine, other neurotransmitters may also be involved, including dopamine, serotonin, and cholinergic systems, contributing to effects on attention, energy, and psycho-emotional tone.
+At the central level, yohimbine hydrochloride stimulates the noradrenergic nuclei of the brain, increasing the frequency of neuronal firing.
+In addition to norepinephrine, other neurotransmitters, including dopamine, serotonin, and cholinergic systems , may also be involved, contributing to the effects on attention, energy, and psycho-emotional tone.

-Yohimbine hydrochloride is widely used during the cutting phase due to its marked lipolytic effect.
+Yohimbine hydrochloride is widely used during cutting phases thanks to its significant fat-burning effect.

 The mechanism is linked to the role of adrenergic receptors: